Here are the top 4 meditation apps that I use and recommend to clients.

 Top 4 Meditation Apps

 Headspace – A great app for beginners who enjoy a practical approach to meditation.
-Enjoy a free 10 day trail that will help you understand the basics of how to meditate.
-If you like it you can then enroll in one of their subscription options, ranging from monthly payments of $6 to $13 or make a onetime payment of $420 and get access forever!
+Enjoy a free 10-day trial that will help you understand the basics of how to meditate.
+If you like it you can subscribe with monthly payments of $8 to $13 or make a one-time payment of $400 and get access forever!

 One Giant Mind – This non-profit company is dedicated to delivering free Learn to Meditate programs.
-Their free app offers a 12 step process to get you started and then lets you build on your progress with a 30 day challenge and a couple of different guided meditations.
+Their free app offers a 12 step process to get you started.
+Then it lets you build on your progress with a 30-day challenge and a couple of different guided meditations.

 Calm – Access the Calm platform from an app on your mobile device or through their website.
 Calm differentiates itself by offering gorgeous nature photographs synced with soothing music or sounds from nature.
 It’s great for a short work break.
-Set the 2 minute timer at Do Nothing for 2 Minutes and you’ll see just how soothing, as well as challenging, it can be to sit and do nothing.
-You can choose from 7 day themes, such as gratitude and sleep, or use single guided meditations focused on a variety of outcomes from “deep concentration” to “emergency calm.”
+Set the 2-minute timer at Do Nothing for 2 Minutes and you’ll see just how soothing, as well as challenging, it can be to sit and do nothing.
+You can choose from 7-day themes, such as gratitude and sleep, or use single guided meditations focused on a variety of outcomes from “deep concentration” to “emergency calm.”
 Calm also offers unguided timed and open-ended sessions.
-Subscriptions options include $13 monthly, $60 yearly or $300 lifetime.
+Subscriptions options include $5 to $13 monthly or $300 for lifetime access.

 My best meditation advice is to be patient with yourself.
 Starting something new takes time and consistent effort.
-Don’t throw the baby out with the bath water if you find yourself uncomfortable and avoiding sitting to meditate.
-Remember, this isn’t torture, you are free to stop at any time and you don’t have to sit in lotus pose on the floor.
+Don’t throw the baby out with the bathwater if you find yourself uncomfortable and avoiding meditation practice.
+Remember, meditation isn’t torture.
+You are free to stop at any time and you don’t have to sit in lotus pose on the floor.
 Keep it simple and sit upright in a chair if that feels best.

-When you begin to meditate consistently you feel as if you are riding the waves of your life as a surfer, as opposed to being in a tiny dingy that capsizes with each new wave life brings your way.
+When you begin to meditate consistently you feel as if you are riding the waves of life as a surfer.
+As opposed to being in a tiny dingy that capsizes with each new wave life brings your way.

 Did my top 4 meditation apps include your favorite?
 If not, share your top pick in the comments below.